-- 1. The performance of chip multilayer ceramic capacitors may be affected by the storage conditions. - 1-1.
-Store the capacitors in the following conditions: Room Temperature of +5°C to +40°C and a Relative Humidity of 20% to 70%. - (1) High temperature and humidity conditions may accelerate the deterioration of solderability due to oxidation of the terminal electrodes and deterioration of taping/packaging performance.
-Therefore, maintain the appropriate storage temperature and humidity. - (2) Prolonged storage may cause oxidation of the electrodes and deterioration of the packaging materials.
-If more than six months have elapsed since delivery, check the mounting before use.
+- 1. The performance of chip multilayer ceramic capacitors (henceforth just "capacitors") may be affected by the storage conditions.
+Please use them promptly after delivery. - 1-1.
+Maintain appropriate storage for the capacitors using the following conditions: Room Temperature of +5°C to +40°C and a Relative Humidity of 20% to 70%.

+High temperature and humidity conditions and/or prolonged storage may cause deterioration of the packaging materials.
+If more than six months have elapsed since delivery, check packaging, mounting, etc. before use.
+In addition, this may cause oxidation of the electrodes.
 If more than one year has elapsed since delivery, also check the solderability before use.

-Even if the storage period is short, do not exceed the specified atmospheric conditions. - (3) Store the capacitors in the original packaging without opening the smallest packing unit.
-Do not exceed the above atmospheric conditions for any length of time. - 1-2.
+- 1-2.
 Corrosive gas can react with the termination (external) electrodes or lead wires of capacitors, and result in poor solderability.
 Do not store the capacitors in an atmosphere consisting of corrosive gas (e.g.,hydrogen sulfide, sulfur dioxide, chlorine, ammonia gas etc.). - 1-3.
 Due to moisture condensation caused by rapid humidity changes, or the photochemical change caused by direct sunlight on the terminal electrodes and/or the resin/epoxy coatings, the solderability and electrical performance may deteriorate.
-Do not store capacitors under direct sunlight or in high huimidity conditions
+Do not store capacitors under direct sunlight or in high humidity conditions.